 - Comic books desensitized children

-Seduction of the Innocent was founded on ideas that over time would be disproven.
+The book was founded on ideas that, over time, would be disproven.
 However, at its release, it caused a bigger change to the industry than the industry could ever have forecast.

 They say that a Phoenix rises from the ashes of its own death more beautiful and powerful than before.
-Seduction of the Innocent caused the comic book industry to about face, analyze what was happening, and rebirth as something new.
+The book caused the comic book industry to about-face, analyze what was happening, and rebirth as something new.

 Comics Code Authority